HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 ## Prerequisites

-1. **ESPHome Thermostat by Undermount AC** - \*Required\*
+You'll need an **ESPHome Thermostat by Undermount AC**.

 You can purchase that from the Undermount AC website [here](https://undermountac.com/products/esphome-thermostat-controller-12-30v-dc)[.](https://undermountac.com/products/esphome-thermostat-controller-12-30v-dc)
-2. **ESPHome Thermostat by Undermount AC** - \*Required\*

-   These instructions assume you know about Home Assistant and the ESPHome add-on.
+> ℹ️ **Note:** These instructions assume you know about Home Assistant and the ESPHome add-on.

 # Installation